xuezzou/Algorithm-Notes/tips.md

 #### More behavior questions

 - **why I code**
+    -  **impact**
     - take us to different corners: work anyplace with only a laptop and dream/idea (no laboratory no employee no approval from anybody)
         - built *anything*: customization automation tooling user interface design and optimization
-    -  value challenged impact
+    -  value, challenged, impact
-    -  motivated inspired empowered
+    -  motivated, inspired, empowered
     -  innovation is everywhere (inspiring)
-    -  **collaboration** (meet so many different people marketing people support people design people)
+    -  **collaboration** (meet so many different people, marketing people, support people, design people etc.)
     -  problem-solving (creativity)
-    -  adapt to new things, new to learn and grab
+    -  adapt to new things, constantly learn
-    -  **impact**

 - Why *Facebook*
     - core values: move fast, be bold, focus on impact, be open, and build social value
     - compared to Google, more fast-paced
-    - (1) inclusivity and cultivating ecosystems
+    - inclusivity and cultivating ecosystems
-    - (2) empowering regular people and developers with open source tools
+    - empowering regular people and developers with open source tools
         - greatly admire a company who sees the value in making open sourcing a core mission statement and puts so much effort into developing and maintaining its open source projects
-    - (3) company is entrepreneurial and always taking risks
+    - company is entrepreneurial and always taking risks

 - Why *Microsoft*
     - sample: "I’ve been using Microsoft software as long as I can remember, and I'm really impressed at how Microsoft manages to create a product that is universally excellent.
 For example, I’ve been using Visual Studio recently to do web dev, and it’s APIs are excellent."